zjsteyn/we-Deliver/_episodes/04-quality-control.md

 > ## Exercise
 >
 > We've combined all of the tables from the messy data into a single table in a single tab.
-Download this semi-cleaned data file to your computer: [survey_sorting_exercise](https://figshare.com/articles/survey_data_messy_quality_control/4830016)
+Download this semi-cleaned data file to your computer: [survey_sorting_exercise](data/digital-humanities/Twitter_sorting_cleaning.xlsx)
 >
-> Once downloaded, sort the `Weight_grams` column in your spreadsheet program from `Largest to Smallest`.
+> Once downloaded, sort the `user_lang` column in your spreadsheet program in `Ascending` order.
 >
 > What do you notice?
 >